Understanding structured settlements can be confusing at times.

 However, maybe you already have a structured settlement but are looking for a way out of it.

-If your financial needs changed and you want a lump sum instead of structured settlement payments, contact Ally Lawsuit Loans.
+If your financial needs change and you want a lump sum instead of structured settlement payments, contact the team at Ally Lawsuit Loans today.

 We can purchase your structured settlement annuity in exchange for a lump sum of cash.